-Microsoft Flight Simulator 2020 is one of the most awaited games after Cyberpunk 2077.
+Microsoft Flight Simulator 2020 is one of the best and most awaited games after Cyberpunk 2077.
 Not only its super cool features and graphics, but it has shaken the flying community with its great map and details because of its 37,000 real-world airports, live traffic, and up-to-date weather conditions wherever you fly.
 Since, you’ll require the best of the best CPU for Microsoft Flight Simulator 2020 in order to fly like superman.

 CPU Requirements For Microsoft Flight Simulator 2020